MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-service-config-ids-mp.md

 ms.localizationpriority: medium
 ---

-# Xbox Live service configuration IDs for Managed Partners
+# Xbox Live service configuration IDs, for Managed Partners

 ## What is Service Configuration?